yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

     ![This screenshot of the WSL window shows the data output.](media/Ex1-Task1.8.png)

-9. Now navigate to the content-api directory and run npm install
+9. Now navigate to the content-api directory and run npm install.

     ```bash
     cd ../content-api
     npm install
     ```

-10. Start the API as a background process
+10. Start the API as a background process.

     ```bash
     nodejs ./server.js &